Jordan Morris’ brace helps Sounders win in empty CenturyLink, beating LAFC

 After a few minutes, Raul Ruidiaz and Jordan Morris were comfy at home, again.

 The Sounders FC forwards joined teammates Sunday in their first match at CenturyLink Field in sixth months due to Major League Soccer shutting down because of the coronavirus pandemic.
-It was a closed-door game against Los Angeles FC to help slow the spread of the virus.
+It was a closed-door game, to help slow the spread of the virus, against the Los Angeles FC.

-But in a familiar setting, the Sounders pulled off familiar goals to collect a 3-1 win.
+But in a familiar setting, the Sounders pulled off familiar goals to collect a 3-1 victory.

+“We miss our fans but it was still nice to be back at home,” Morris said.
+“Obviously, we’ve never played here without fans before but when teams come here, this is our home stadium and we feel very confident here.”

-Ruidiaz quickly jolted the mostly empty stadium with a powerful shot from deep that screamed overhead LAFC keeper Kenneth Vermeer for an opening score in the 11th minute.
+Ruidiaz quickly jolted the mostly empty stadium with a powerful shot from deep that screamed over the head of LAFC keeper Kenneth Vermeer for an opening score in the 11th minute.

 Morris kept the housewarming going with back-to-back goals in the second half.
 The scores were the best passing series of the match for the Sounders and display of footwork by Morris.